HARSHSOKHANDA/Backend_Project/readme.md

 A password-protected page built with Express.js.
 Users must enter the correct password to access the secret content.

+### 4. Band Name Generator (EJS)

+A fun web app that generates random band names by combining a random adjective and noun.
+Built with Node.js, Express, and EJS templating.

+## Features

+- Generates a new random band name on each button click
+- Uses EJS for dynamic HTML rendering
+- Stylish UI with custom CSS
+- Arrays of adjectives and nouns for endless combinations

 ---

 Each project has its own directory with source code and dependencies.
 To run a project, navigate to its folder, install dependencies with `npm install`, and start the server or script as described in its documentation or code comments.